-Whether you finance your business through debt or equity measures, you must pay for the use of funds.
+Whether you finance your business with debt or equity, you must pay for the use of funds.
 Exactly how much is called your cost of debt.

 To calculate your cost of debt, there are a couple of different formulas you need to know.
 Here’s what they mean and how to use them.

 What Is Cost of Debt?

 When your cost of debt is added to your cost of equity, the result is your cost of capital.
 Your cost of capital represents the total cost you pay to raise capital funds for your business.

 Your cost of debt can tell you how taking out a loan or pursuing an investor will affect your company’s finances.
-This number can help you determine whether the debt or equity opportunity makes sense for your business.
-It can also help financing providers evaluate your ability to repay debt.
+It also can help you determine whether the debt or equity opportunity makes sense for your business.
+Further, it can help potential lenders evaluate your ability to repay debt.

-The components of cost of debt include two major items: your interest rate and your tax rate.
+The components of cost of debt include 2 major items: your interest rate and your tax rate.